Almost bi-Lipschitz embeddings and proper subsets of a Banach space -- An extension of a theorem by M.I. Ostrovskii: Introduction

-\begin{Theorem} Let $X$ and $Y$ be two Banach spaces.\\ Assume that $X$ is finitely crudely representable in the finite-codimensional subspaces of $Y$.
+\begin{Theorem} Let $X$ and $Y$ be two Banach spaces.\\ Assume that $X$ is crudely finitely representable in the finite-codimensional subspaces of $Y$.
 Let $M$ be a proper subset of $X$.
 Then $M$ almost bi-Lipschitz embeds into $Y$. \end{Theorem}